technomancy/menelaus/README.md

     $ make upload USB=/dev/ttyACM0

+Once you run that, put the device in bootloader mode; sometimes this can be invoked by a key combo and sometimes a hard reset is necessary.
+On the A-star Micro used in the Atreus kits, this is done by shorting GND and RST twice in under a second, which causes the onboard LED to pulse.
+The Keyboardio Atreus has a reset button you can press with a pin to the bottom of the board.

+## Known bugs

+The reset function in the firmware has no effect; hard-reset must be used to flash a new firmware once this is uploaded.

+## Layout

-By default you get the "multidvorak" layout, but you can also build a qwerty layout:
+By default you get the "multidvorak" layout which is designed to send the right keycodes with the assumption that the OS is set to use Dvorak, but it also includes layers for "hard Dvorak".
+But you can also build a qwerty layout:

     $ cp qwerty.scm layout.scm
     $ make upload USB=/dev/ttyACM0

 Or edit `layout.scm` to your liking; you can see a list of available keycodes in `keycodes.scm`.
+The default layout works for 42-key Atreus kits and the 44-key Keyboardio Atreus, but you will have to uncomment a few things for the full 44-key support.

 ## Development